 End of data burst signalling may still apply in the RTP Header Extension to all packets (both marked and unmarked).

 In case the last packet of the data burst is an unmarked packet it may be possible to add RTP HE for PDU Set marking to the packet if possible (i.e is an RTP Packet).
-Otherwise the end of data burst marking may not be valid.
+Otherwise, the end of data burst marking may not be valid.

 The guideline for determining PDU Set information at the UPF from either RTP HE or unmarked PDU is given in Table 6.X.2.2-1.

-Table 6.X.2.2-1: Determining PDU Set information ([ZZb]) at UPF from RTP HE and unmarked PDU
+Table 6.X.2.2-1: Determining PDU Set information ([ZZa]) at UPF from RTP HE and unmarked PDU